 Unlike other software in this list Serato gives you the ability to display the Key in a system that suits you best.
 This includes Camelot (Mixed In Key Style), Classical (Musical Annotation), Open Key Notation (as used by Traktor) or Original Tag (how ever the Key is written in the ID3 data).
 You can set your preference within the Library View Preferences in Serato’s settings and you can even chose to secondary organise your library by Key which we find extremely useful.
 For example you may have your library organised by BPM but did you know by Holding CTRL (CMD on OSX/macOS) on your keyboard, and clicking on the Key column it will now organise the key’s into harmonic order!

 Pioneer’s Rekordbox can both analyse and display Key information within a track.
-Rekordbox can show the Key either in classical notation or alphanumeric.
-This can be changed in the settings but we recommend alphanumeric which is basically Open Key notation.
+However Rekordbox only displays the Key information in Classic form which is fine if you can remember the circle of fifths from the top of your head but it’s quite a bit harder than Serato or Traktors implementation.
+With this in mind a lot of Rekordbox users use Mixed In Key and write the Camelot Tag to either the track Title or Comments section.
 To find songs within the harmonic range of the selected track in Rekordbox you can use the Related Tracks tab to the left hand side and then select Key.
 This will then display all the tracks within your library that would harmonically mix well.

 For the following to work please ensure the songs on your Rekordbox library are analysed with the Key Information before exporting the tracks to your USB and that your CDJ/XDJ players are linked with an ethernet cable.
 When scrolling through a playlist in the browse section any song that will mix harmonically will show with a green key icon next the BPM.
 Please note this icon shows tracks that are harmonically compatible with the MASTER deck.